SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 * MINOR version when you add functionality in a backward compatible manner
 * PATCH version when you make backward compatible bug fixes

+### TODO: Allow VERSION Update When Not Updating Generated Files

+Right now the `VERSION` for the package is managed in `bin/sync-codegen.ts` and running this script will also update the package version in `package.json` and the `src/version.ts` file.
+However if you are only making changes to the SDK code and do not want to copy over generated files, then you will have to manually update these three locations for now.

 ## Releasing

 **Prerequisites**: